medialab/xan/docs/cmd/fmt.md

     xan fmt [options] [<input>]

 fmt options:
+    -i, --in-place             Write the result in a temporary file and replace input file with it when finished.
     -t, --out-delimiter <arg>  The field delimiter for writing CSV data.
                                [default: ,]
     --crlf                     Use '\r\n' line endings in the output.